 - Small meals: Eating five or six small meals a day, as opposed to two or three large ones, can help people with IBD avoid the overstimulation of the digestive tract that may lead to symptoms.

 - Supplements: IBD can interfere with the body’s ability to absorb nutrients, so vitamin and mineral supplements may be a helpful addition to the diet.
 Likewise, iron supplements may be required if IBD results in bleeding and associated anemia.
-In addition, a 2017 study found that even though there’s a possible link between diets high in animal protein and the development of IBD, there’s also evidence to suggest that the use of certain amino acids—the building blocks of protein—may actually have beneficial effects on the digestive system.
+In addition, a 2017 study found that even though there’s a possible link between diets high in animal protein and the development of IBD, there’s also evidence to suggest that supplementing with amino acids may actually have beneficial effects on the digestive system.

 If diet and lifestyle changes and medications aren’t successful in treating IBD, surgery will likely be recommended.
 In the case of ulcerative colitis, symptoms may be completely eliminated by removing the entire colon and rectum and forming a pouch that attaches the small intestine to the anus—or creating an opening in the abdomen for use with a colostomy bag.